-A restaurant fire suppression system is necessary for any type of commercial kitchen, from a traditional sit-down restaurant to a hospital kitchen, or even a seasonal kitchen at an event stadium.
+A restaurant fire suppression system is necessary for any type 1 hood commercial kitchen, from a traditional sit-down restaurant to a hospital kitchen, or even a seasonal kitchen at an event stadium.
 Kitchen fires are fast, and can easily burn out of control, which is why any commercial kitchen with a cooking surface should have a system in place to control and suppress the fire.

 How Do I Maintain My Kitchen’s Restaurant Fire Suppression System?